 By 2025, it is estimated that there will be about 34 million people in the world with some form of Alzheimer's disease or other dementia.
 To stay ahead of the latest research, clinical practices and procedures, and administrative issues, subscribe to American Journal of Alzheimer's Disease and Other Dementias® today!

 This journal is a member of the Committee on Publication Ethics (COPE).

-American Journal of Alzheimer's Disease and other Dementias® offers physicians, nurses, psychiatrists, nursing home and assisted living administrators, and other healthcare professionals who deal with patients with dementias and their families everyday, a multi-disciplinary, peer-reviewed international forum for original research, case studies, and media reviews on behavior management, brain research, caregiving, communication strategies, evaluation, heredity, long-term care, memory loss, pharmacotherapy, psychosocial issues, recreation and activity therapy, restraint-free care, special care units, and symptom management.
+American Journal of Alzheimer's Disease and other Dementias® (AJADD) offers an open access, multi-disciplinary peer-reviewed, international forum for researchers, physicians, nurses, psychiatrists, nursing home and assisted living administrators, and other healthcare professionals who deal with patients with dementias every day.
+AJADD publishes original research, case studies and media reviews on all aspects of Alzheimer's and dementia, including:

 |Raymond Chuen-Chung Chang, PhD||The University of Hong Kong, Hong Kong, China|

 |Wassim Elyaman, PhD||Columbia University Irving Medical Center, USA|